Pakistanis in Saudi Arabia: Deportation

-In four months, Saudi Arabia Deportation at least 40,000 Pakistanis due to involvement of a number of Pakistani nationals due to visa issue and violation of the rules of residence and work.
-In report it was estimated that 250,000 Pakistanis have been deported in various countries in three years.
-Of them 131,643 were deportation from Saudi Arabia.
+Reportedly, in four months from late 2016 to early 2017, Saudi Arabia deported at least 40,000 Pakistani nationals due to visa issues and violation of the rules of residence and work.
+In addition, an estimated 250,000 Pakistanis have been deported from various countries in a three year period from 2012 to 2015.
+Of them, 131,643 were deported from Saudi Arabia.

 Media

-Urdu News targets Pakistanis living in Saudi Arabia, providing them news in their native language, Urdu.
+Urdu News targets Pakistanis living in Saudi Arabia, providing them news in their national language, Urdu.

 Bazm E Shaheen is also a community run organization which organizes events for the Pakistani community in Saudi Arabia.